forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 3. Needlessly complex phrasing

 #### Words that do not add to the text
 This is the most common source of bloat.
-Writers love to add extra words to their sentances.
+It is easy to add extra words to their sentances.
 Take "In my personal opinion we risk overdrafting the account."
 The word "personal" can be removed without impacting the sentence.
 Of course your opinion is personal.
 Moreover the whole phrase "In my personal opinion" can be eliminated without impacting the meaning of the sentence leaving us with the much more clear phrasing of "We risk overdrafting the account."

 Similarly look for words that attempt to ephasise extremeness.